Recap from the last section…

 Also, Hezekiah was not the “Everlasting Father.”
 No person is ever referred to as “everlasting” in the Scriptures.
 The only one who is referred to as “Everlasting” throughout the Scriptures is God Himself.
 A quick search through a concordance or online Bible search tool will validate this.

-The title “Everlasting Father” is not referring to a man.
+The title “Everlasting Father” is not referring to

 Also, the title “Mighty God” is clearly referring to God Himself.